dentremor/clodo/README.md

 # CloDo

-A todo cli app written in Clojure.
+A CLI todo app written in Clojure.

 ## Usage